The Knight in the Panther's Skin

 The Knight in the Panther's Skin (ვეფხისტყაოსანი [vepʰχistʼqʼaosani] literally "the one with the skin of a tiger") is a Georgian medieval epic poem, written in the 12th or 13th century by Georgia's national poet Shota Rustaveli.
 A definitive work of the Georgian Golden Age, the poem consists of over 1600 Rustavelian Quatrains and is considered to be a "masterpiece of the Georgian literature".
 Until the early 20th century, a copy of this poem was part of the dowry of every bride.

 Although the poem takes place in the fictional settings of "India" and "Arabia", events in these distant lands are but a colorful allegory of the rule of Queen Tamar of Georgia, and the size and glory of the Kingdom of Georgia in its Golden Age.
-It tells the friendship of two heroes, Avtandil and Tariel, and their quest to find the object of love, Nestan-Darejan, an allegorical embodiment of Queen Tamar.
+It tells of the friendship of two heroes, Avtandil and Tariel, and their quest to find the object of love, Nestan-Darejan, an allegorical embodiment of Queen Tamar.
 These idealized heroes and devoted friends are united by courtly love, generosity, sincerity, and dedication.
 The poem is regarded as the "coronation of thought, poetic and philosophical art of medieval Georgia", a complex work with rich and transcending genres.
 It has been described as "epic", "chivalric romance", "epic romance" and "epic poem of lyric poetry."
 Despite its formal complexity, it bears to this day "the Georgian vision of the world."

 History of the work

 Context and time

 The poem was written during the Golden Age of the Kingdom of Georgia and the reign of Queen Tamar, who was enthroned by her father King George III of Georgia.
 Tamar was celebrated by poets for her beauty, intelligence, and diplomatic skills.
 She expanded the Georgian kingdom to its historical maximum, repulsed invasions, and established protectorates over many area Muslim and Christian lands.
 Under her reign, the economy prospered.
 Georgian trading caravans reached Ayyubid Egypt, the Kievan Rus, and the Byzantine Empire.
 Medieval science developed, and the largest monasteries and churches in Georgia were built.
 Secular literature developed to the point of equaling the greatest religious texts.

 Against the backdrop of this "remarkable growth", Shota Rustaveli composed his poem.
-Rustaveli, born in Rustavi, a Meskhetian village, was close to Queen Tamar and possibly served as her treasurer.
+Rustaveli, born in Rustavi, a Meskhetian village, was close to King Tamar and possibly served as her treasurer.
 He likely participated in many military campaigns.
 The stories in his poem are set in faraway lands, but his allegorical representations of contemporaneous Georgia are recognizable.
 For instance, he refers to wine culture and a female king who became an heir of her father.

 In the prologue, Rustaveli says that he wrote this poem to praise the "King" Tamar.

 And in the epilogue (given here with a formal paraphrase), he praises the queen's king consort David Soslan.